How the Tonga volcano generated a shock wave around the world

 The volcano is about 40 miles north of Tonga’s main island, Tongatapu, near the international date line.
 Tonga, home to 105,000 people, can be found northeast of New Zealand and southeast of Fiji.

-“We have a nightmare situation of an isolated community experiencing the effects of a large volcanic ash plume producing significant volcanic lightning, as well as a tsunami,” Janine Krippner, a volcanologist at the Smithsonian Global Volcano Program, wrote in a Twitter direct message.
+“We have a nightmare situation of an isolated community experiencing the effects of a large volcanic ash plume producing significant volcanic lightning, as well as a tsunami,” Janine Krippner, a volcanologist at the Smithsonian Global Volcanism Program, wrote in a Twitter direct message.
 “Seeing that ash plume, that volcanic lightning, and that tsunami leave me feeling sick thinking about the people being impacted by this large eruption.”

 In addition to the more immediate and striking atmospheric effects resulting from the volcano, some have speculated that the volcano could affect Earth’s climate.
 While experts are skeptical, atmospheric scientists continue to collect more data.